In the first half of this chapter, it explains what you need to know to use rails, and in the second half, it explains how to write routes.rb.

 REST is an abbreviation of "REpresentational State Transfer", but you don't need to think too much about that.
 It is safe to assume that in REST as Rails architecture are the following.

-• HTTP method uses
+rails generatorsuch as scaffold. - HTTP method uses

-• POST for create
+index,show,new,edit - POST for

-• PATCH/PUT for update
+create - PATCH/PUT for

-• DELETE for destroy.
+update - DELETE for

-• Implementations that do not fall into these categories (such as updating using GET) should not be used unless there is a reason.
+- Implementations that do not fall into these categories (such as updating using GET) should not be used unless there is a reason.

 Besides, there are the following ideas.

-• Return the appropriate response depending on the requested file type.
+- Return the appropriate response depending on the requested file type.
 For example, a CSV request will return a response with Content-Type of CSV.

 These ideas can also be applied to Web development using non-Rails to some extent.